syncfusion-content/wpf-docs/wpf/TimePicker/SfTimeSelector.md

 ## Change the Cell templates

-We can changes the template for the each selection hour, minute or meridiem list by using the `HourCellTemplate`,  `MinuteCellTemplate` or `MeridiemCellTemplate` which are available in the `SfTimeSelector`.
+We can changes the template for the each hour, minute or meridiem selector by using the `HourCellTemplate`,  `MinuteCellTemplate` or `MeridiemCellTemplate` which are available in the `SfTimeSelector`.

 N> The DataContext of Selection box is Syncfusion.UI.Xaml.Primitives.DateTimeWrapper.